 Under California law, most real estate salespersons are independent contractors.
 What rights and benefits are they entitled to?

-Traditionally, independent contractors are not entitled to most of the protections that come with traditional employment, such as paid sick leave, and are not eligible for unemployment benefits.
-While this means that most real estate salespersons will largely be responsible for themselves during the COVID-19 crisis, there may still be some safety nets in place.
-For example, California offers an optional Disability Insurance Elective Coverage (DEIC) program for eligible self-employed individuals and independent contractors who want to be covered by disability insurance and paid family leave.
-If you have enrolled in the DEIC program, you may be eligible to receive benefits if you are unable to work due to being sick or if you are caring for a sick family member.
-More information about the DEIC program can be found here: https://www.edd.ca.gov/disability/Self-Employed.htm.
+Generally, independent contractors are not entitled to most of the protections provided to traditional “W-2” employees, such as paid sick leave, and are not eligible for unemployment benefits.
+However, during the COVID-19 crisis, there may be some safety nets for independent contractors.
+For example, California offers an optional Disability Insurance Elective Coverage (DIEC) program for eligible self-employed individuals and independent contractors who want to be covered by disability insurance and paid family leave.
+If you have enrolled in the DIEC program, you may be eligible to receive benefits if you are unable to work due to being sick or if you are caring for a sick family member.
+More information about the DIEC program can be found here: https://www.edd.ca.gov/disability/Self-Employed.htm.

-On March 18, 2020, the federal government passed the Families First Coronavirus Response Act (FFCRA), which provides independent contractors with two key benefits that they would not have been entitled to under current California law: (1) Under the federal legislation, eligible independent contractors who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for sick leave.
-Such sick leave also applies to independent contractors caring for a child due to school or childcare provider closures.
-(2) Similarly, eligible independent contractors who must take leave to care for a seriously ill family member can claim refundable tax credits.
+The FFCRA provides independent contractors with two key benefits that they would not have been entitled to under current California law: (1) Under the federal legislation, eligible independent contractors who must self-isolate or are diagnosed with COVID-19 are now able to claim a tax credit for sick leave.
+Such sick leave may also be used by independent contractors to care for a child due to school or childcare provider closures.
+(2) Similarly, eligible independent contractors who must take leave to care for a seriously ill family member can claim refundable tax credits for family leave.
 The tax credits for sick leave and family leave are refundable and creditable against income and self-employment taxes and, pursuant to the American Rescue Plan Act, can be claimed by independent contractors for leave taken through September 30, 2021.
 Note that the American Rescue Plan has expanded paid sick and family leave to include leave taken to get a COVID-19 vaccine or to recover from complications related to receiving a COVID-19 vaccine.

 If an employee is exposed to COVID-19 and/or gets sick, can he or she use paid sick days?

-Through the end of 2020, the FFCRA required employers with less than 500 employees must provide employees with two weeks of paid sick leave if the employee is unable to work (or work remotely) because the employee is subject to a quarantine order or has been advised by a health care profession to self-quarantine; the employee is experiencing symptoms of COVID-19 and was seeking a medical diagnosis; the employee was caring for an individual who was subject to a quarantine order or had been advised by a health care provider to self-quarantine; if the employee is caring for a child whose school or childcare providers were closed due to reasons related to COVID-19; and if the employee was experiencing any other substantially-similar condition specified by the U.S. Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury.
-Employers subject to this provision of the FFCRA will receive tax credits to offset the cost of providing the paid sick leave.
+Through the end of 2020, the FFCRA required employers with less than 500 employees to provide employees with up to two weeks of paid sick leave if the employee was unable to work (or work remotely) because the employee was subject to a quarantine order or had been advised by a health care professional to self-quarantine; the employee was experiencing symptoms of COVID-19 and was seeking a medical diagnosis; the employee was caring for an individual who was subject to a quarantine order or had been advised by a health care provider to self-quarantine; if the employee was caring for a child whose school or childcare providers were closed due to reasons related to COVID-19; and if the employee was experiencing any other substantially-similar condition specified by the U.S. Secretary of Health and Human Services, in consultation with the Secretaries of Labor and Treasury.
+Employers subject to this provision of the FFCRA could receive tax credits to offset the cost of providing paid sick leave.

 What happens if an employee runs out of paid sick days (including, if applicable, the 2 weeks of paid sick leave that an employer may voluntarily provide under the FFCRA)?

 What can an employee do if he or she needs to take care of a sick family member?

 If an employee needs to take care of a family member who is sick or quarantined, the employee can use paid sick leave under the FFCRA if his or her employer provides FFCRA leave, COVID-19 supplemental paid sick leave under SB 95, and any paid sick days that he or she has accrued.
-Additionally, the employee can file a Paid Family Leave claim under California law, which provides up to 6 weeks of benefit payments to eligible workers who have a full or partial loss of wages due to taking time off work to care for an ill family member.
+Additionally, the employee can file a Paid Family Leave claim under California law, which provides up to 8 weeks of benefit payments to eligible workers who have a full or partial loss of wages due to taking time off work to care for an ill family member.
 For purposes of Paid Family Leave, a “family member” is defined as a child, parent, parent-in-law, grandparent, grandchild, sibling, spouse, or registered domestic partner.
 More information on filing for Paid Family Leave can be found here: https://edd.ca.gov/Disability/How_to_File_a_PFL_Claim_in_SDI_Online.htm.

 What if an employee needs to care for a child due to school closures?

-What are the tax-related benefits offered to employers under the CARES Act?
+What are the tax-related benefits offered to employers under federal relief legislation?

-Employer payroll tax payments will be deferred through the end of 2020.
+Employer payroll tax payments were allowed to be deferred through the end of 2020.
 These deferred payments would then be paid over 2 years, half in 2021 and the other half in 2022.
 This deferral option expired at the end of 2020 and is no longer available.

-Additionally, the CARES Act provides for a refundable tax credit against employer payroll taxes for eligible employers that are impacted by the coronavirus (including fully or partially suspending their business due to orders from a governmental authority), but retain their employees.
-The tax credit would be 50% of eligible employee wages, though the amount of wages that are taken into account for the tax credit will not exceed $10,000 per employee.
+The CARES Act provided for a refundable tax credit through December 31, 2020 against employer payroll taxes for eligible employers that are impacted by the coronavirus (including fully or partially suspending their business due to orders from a governmental authority), but retain their employees.
+The tax credit was 50% of eligible employee wages, though the amount of wages taken into account for the tax credit could not exceed $10,000 per employee.
 The CARES Act II extended the credit from January 1, 2021 through June 30, 2021 and also increased the credit to 70% of up to $10,000 in eligible wages per employee per quarter.
 The American Rescue Plan Act has further extended the employee retention tax credit from July 1, 2021 through December 31, 2021.